RazorFlow/docs/src/content/js/guide/components/chart/chart_basic.md

 The steps taken to build this dashboard are:

 1. Create an empty dashboard
-2. Add a new component instance of type **ChartComponent**
+2. Add a new component instance of type {{ linkApi ('js', 'ChartComponent', '') }}
 3. Set the **Component Dimensions** as 4x4
 4. Set a **caption** to the component.
-5. Set the labels (which are shown on the X-Axis) using the **setLabels** function, pass an array of strings which will be displayed.
+5. Set the labels (which are shown on the X-Axis) using the {{ linkApi ('js', 'ChartComponent', 'setLabels') }} function, pass an array of strings which will be displayed.
-6. Add multiple series to the chart, using the **addSeries** function which takes 3 arguments:
+6. Add multiple series to the chart, using the {{ linkApi ('js', 'ChartComponent', 'addSeries') }} function which takes 3 arguments:
    * An **ID String** (`beverages`, `packaged_foods`, etc) which is used later to refer to this series to update it, etc.
    * The **Title** of the series, which will be displayed on the chart.
    * An array of **Data Values** which will be the actual values plotted on the chart.